-"I've known all my life that I was going to be an artist," he says.
-"It's like a preacher being called--it's what I'm supposed to do."
+“I’ve known all my life I was going to be an artist,” he says.
+After his first one-man show sold out in 1974, Jack opted for painting full time.

 See More Artists